 How do I set up authentication between a LANTIME and my NTP clients?

-1. Add the keys which are to be used to the key file of the server as shown in the excerpt of an NTP key file.
+1. Add the keys which are to be used to the key file of the server.
+The following is a representative excerpt from the key file of a server: